Tea Tree Oil: Remedy and Poison

 • Store tea tree oil like other medicines: in its original container, locked out of sight and reach of children.

-• So not use tea tree oil in or around the mouth.
+• Do not use tea tree oil in or around the mouth.

 This Really Happened

-Case 1: An elderly male swallowed a teaspoon of tea tree oil to treat an unknown illness.
-He called Poison Control about 2 hours later complaining of dizziness and vomiting.
+Case 1.
+An elderly man swallowed a teaspoonful of tea tree oil to treat an unknown illness.
+He called Poison Control about 2 hours later, complaining of dizziness and vomiting.
 His speech was slurred.
-He was referred in to the nearest emergency room by Poison Control.
-Emergency medical services came to the home and performed an EKG and vital signs, which were normal.
-The patient declined to go to the emergency room.
-His wife observed him at home.
-Poison Control called the home 2 hours later and he was much better.
-A day later in another follow-up call from Poison Control to the patient, he reported he was fine.
+He was referred to the nearest emergency room by Poison Control.
+Emergency medical services came to the home and performed an EKG and checked the man’s vital signs, which were normal.
+The man declined to go to the ER.
+Poison Control called him 2 hours later, and he was much better.
+In a follow-up call from Poison Control a day later, he reported he was fine.

-Case 2: A middle-aged woman used tea tree oil and hydrogen peroxide 3% as an enema.
+Case 2.
+A middle-aged woman used tea tree oil and hydrogen peroxide 3% as an enema.
 She had obtained this advice online.
-Twelve hours later an emergency physician called Poison Control.
-The patient had presented with bloody diarrhea.
-She required treatment with intravenous fluids and pain medication.
+Twelve hours later, an ER physician called Poison Control.
+The woman had developed bloody diarrhea.
+She required treatment with intravenous fluids and pain medication, but eventually recovered.

 For More Information